 ---|---|

-Day 2: Class design | The significance of class design, class aims and targets to reach, the ADDIE model, active learning, motivation, creating class design sheets |
+Day 2: Class design | Significance of class design, goals and objectives of a class, ADDIE model, active learning, motivation, and creating a class design sheet. |

-Day 4: Syllabus/course design | The significance of syllabi, setting aims and targets, course design (backward design, graphic syllabus) |
+Day 4: Syllabus and course design | Significance of a syllabus, setting goals and objectives, and course design (backward design and graphic syllabus). |

-Day 8: Career path design |
+Day 8: Career path design | Creating a Structured Academic Portfolio (SAP) chart. |

-The merits of taking the UTokyo FFP
+The advantages of taking the course “UTokyo FFP”

-We hold a half-yearly program, where the graduate students and faculty members completing the UTokyo Future Faculty Program (UTokyo FFP, a program on learning “how to teach”) give mini-lectures.
+We hold a half-yearly program, where the graduate students and faculty members completing the UTokyo Future Faculty Program (UTokyo FFP, a program on learning how to teach) give mini-lectures.

-(Organizers: The University of Tokyo Library System / Center for Research and Development of Higher Education, The University of Tokyo)
+(Organizers: University of Tokyo Library System / Center for Research and Development of Higher Education, The University of Tokyo)

-The program started in 2014 and has been held 16 times as of March 2021.
+The program started in 2014 and has been held 20 times as of March 2023.

 It is originally a face-to-face lecture format, but due to the COVID-19 pandemic, we have recently switched to an online format, which enables the audience to join the program and experience active learning strategies from anywhere in the country.

-【 Past programs available on UTokyo TV】
+【Past programs available on UTokyo TV】

 The videos of the past mini-lectures are available on UTokyo TV (☆).
 Enjoy learning with our collection.